razzat008/meow/README.md

-This is a hugo template I made for myself because I wanted something that is minimal and easy to configure.
+This is a hugo template made to make a simple hugo webpage that is minimalistic and easily to configurable.
 It has been made possible by using other templates for references so a huge thanks to them.
 Fork this and you can make changes to this as you like.